The Week at Ropes & Gray

 - India has finalized various rules under its clinical trial regulatory framework, which has been undergoing significant transformation since 2013.
 Health care partner Mark Barnes and associate Minal Caron examine these rules in a Food and Drug Law Journal article.

 - In Return Mail v.
 U.S. Postal Service, the U.S. Supreme Court ruled that the government is not a “person” with the standing to challenge a patent under the America Invents Act.
-IP litigation partner Matt Rizzolo and associate Kyle Tsui provide insight on the decision in IP Litigator.
+IP litigation partner Matt Rizzolo provides insight on the decision in IP Litigator.

 - Ryan Rohlfsen, co-chair of Ropes & Gray’s global anti-corruption and international risk practice and a former federal prosecutor with the U.S. Department of Justice’s Criminal Fraud Section, FCPA Unit, delivered a presentation on investigating whistleblower allegations at the First Chair Awards Conference in Chicago.